memfault/interrupt/_drafts/2023-05-11-ota-for-embedded-linux-devices.md

 <!-- excerpt start -->

-A core belief of Memfault is that we can ship faster when we have efficient tools to detect, debug and fix issues in the field.
-Fixing issues on your computer is not enough: the fix must reach the end users!
+A core belief of Memfault is that we can ship faster when we have good infrastructure in place.
+An essential piece of this infrastructure is tools to send firmware updates over the air.
+It enables the team to ship more often and spend more time building features.

+In this article, we look specifically at what is required to ship over-the-air firmware updates for Linux systems.

 <!-- excerpt end -->